cjsimon/MovieCodingProject/specs/2 - Functional/3 - Implementation Notes.md

 ### E2E

 I've used Selenium in the past, and, as with the CI tool, I wanted to try something new to compare it against.
 I decided to give Microsoft's [Playwright](https://playwright.dev/) a try since it seems to support the three major browser engines I'm most interested in, which are the engine runtimes I have picked to target and supprt for this application: Firefox's, Chrome's (and Edge's), and Safari's.
+It also has many different language bindings, including Python.

 ## Services